Menu

 Set Scoring

 Sets are to be "Pro sets" - the first team to win 8 games and be ahead by 2 games wins.
 If the set score reaches 7-7, then a 5-point tie breaker will be played.
+The tie breaker is sudden death--first to 5 points wins; you do not need to win by two.

 Game Scoring